Camp for dead people

 Before dawn outside a dusty roadside motel, Lucy—who is 22 and avoids human connection with the discipline of a Marine—steals cash from the sleeping man she just had meaningless sex with, climbs out a window, and drives toward Red River Gorge, where her uncle Rick runs a remote rock climbing camp for people who are dying.

-The camp sits buried deep in the wild, down a single winding road.
+The strange camp sits buried deep in the wild, down a single winding road.
 Ancient sandstone cliffs tower overhead, hemlock forests choke out the light, and the air hangs thick and wet, with a rain that never quite breaks.

 Lucy has taken a job there driving the shuttle van to and from climbing sits because nothing else worked out.
 She just finished college, can’t find work, can’t get into grad school, and can’t quite make herself care.
 She plans to stay safely on the edges while at camp.
-Besides, it’s kind of perfect—a lot of these people won’t be around long enough to get to know anyway
+Besides, it’s kind of perfect— these people won’t be around long enough to get to know anyway

 The next day, a camper named Craig arrives late.
 He’s from working class London, 25, and living with a degenerative illness that moves slow until it doesn’t.
 He’s magnetic and goofy, and he’s been dying for most of his life.